accessible-ui/drawer/README.md

   works with CSS-in-JS, SASS, plain CSS, plain `style` objects, anything!
 - **Portal-friendly** The drawer target will render into React portals of your choice when configured to do so.
-- **a11y/aria-compliant** This component works with screen readers out of the target and manages focus for you.
+- **a11y/aria-compliant** This component works with screen readers out of the box and manages focus for you.

 ## Quick Start